 Giovanni Antonio Canal (17 or 18 October 1697 – 19 April 1768), better known as Canaletto was an Italian painter of landscapes, or vedute, of Venice.
 He was also an important printmaker in etching.
-He was a son of the painter Bernardo Canal, hence his mononym Canaletto (English: “little Canal”).
+He was the son of the painter Bernardo Canal, hence his mononym Canaletto (English: “little Canal”).

 He was very influential, famed for his precisely depicted and evocative views of the city (vedute).
 Canaletto’s early pictures for local patrons are his most accomplished: these carefully designed, individual, and atmospheric studies.

-Canaletto was favoured by English collectors.
+Canaletto was favored by English collectors.
 He visited England repeatedly between 1746-56, painting works like ‘Eton College’.
 His most important assistant was his nephew Bellotto, who became an accomplished artist.
 Canaletto often made meticulous preparatory drawings.
-He may have used a camera obscura for topographical accuracy in creating some of his designs, but he always remained concerned with satisfying compositional design, not simply slavishly recording views.
+He may have used a camera obscura for topographical accuracy in creating some of his designs, but he always remained concerned with the satisfying compositional design, not simply slavishly recording views.